Over the years, the CBA East Midlands group has enjoyed a wide range of archaeological trips, visits, conferences and

 More than 30 of us braved the snow to hear all about the history of food and people’s eating

 habits.
-Daryl Garton explained how the earliest hunters used flint tools to skin rabbits,
+Daryl Garton explained how the earliest hunters used flint tools to skin hares,

 Shirley Walsh introduced us to the delights of the Roman kitchen, and Mark Dawson